Policies

 Crossmark Policy

-Crossmark is an initiative to provide a standard way for readers to locate the current version of a piece of content.
-By applying the Crossmark button, Engineering and Technology Journal is committing to maintaining the content it publishes, and to alerting readers to changes if and when they occur.
+Crossmark is an initiative that provides a standard way for readers to locate the current version of a piece of content and to see whether any updates (e.g., corrections or retractions) have been issued.

 Correction and retraction of articles